akxen/dispatch-api-docs/website/docs/tutorials/converting-a-case-file.md

 # Converting a case file

-Historical NEMDE case files are easily converted into a format that can be consumed by the NEMDE API by using the following code snippet.
+Historical NEMDE case files are easily converted into a format that can be consumed by the Dispatch API by using the following code snippet.

 ```python